Skip to main content

 Learning outcomes

-As a result of undertaking this course, participants will gain:
+As a result of undertaking this course, participants should gain:

 • A greater awareness of evidentiary, procedural and ethical issues that may confront barristers